35 Things You’re Doing That Make Your House a Target for Burglars

 Keeping a window A/C unit

 Window units are great at cooling smaller spaces but their also great for thieves to knock out of the way and grab any loot inside a home.
+When it’s cooler, check out these ways to theft-proof your house during the winter.

 Leaving expensive stuff in sight